willGuimont/willGuimont.github.io/content/blog/2025-07-25-error-handling/index.md

 It's almost always easy to write the happy path.
 The moment something goes wrong, though, most languages make the not-so-happy path either verbose, implicit, or dangerously ignorable.

-Handling errors well should be a first-class concern.
+Handling errors well should be a first-class concern of most programming languages.
 It feels as if errors are just an afterthought in mainstream languages, added inelegantly out of necessity.

 This blog post stems from some experimentation on error handling I did back in 2021.
-At the end of my undergraduate studies in software engineering, we were assigned a final project in collaboration with an industry partner.
+Then at the end of my undergraduate studies in software engineering at Université Laval, we were assigned a final project in collaboration with an industry partner.
 They gave us *carte blanche* on the choice of technology.
 Looking to try less mainstream languages and explore new paradigms, we decided to explore and compare several less conventional stacks -- paying particular attention to how each one approached error handling, since our project required high reliability and robustness.

 ## `errno` of Our Ways (C)

-Before looking at more *modern* approaches of error handling, it is worth recalling the baselin most of them react egainst: C.
+Before looking at more *modern* approaches of error handling, it is worth recalling the baseline most of them react against: C.
-C has ne dedicated error mechanism at all.
+C has no dedicated error mechanism at all.
-Functions signal failure through their return value --- a `NULL` pointer, a non-zero integer, or some other sentinel value --- and stash the reason in a global variable, `errno`.
+Functions signal failure through their return value -- a `NULL` pointer, a non-zero integer, or some other sentinel value -- and stash the reason in a global variable, `errno`.
 You are expected to check the return value, then read `errno` to find the out what actually went wrong.

 ```c